 Let me tell you this – Philippines is an amazing country – pristine blue water and powder beach, tranquil waterfalls, mystical natural landscape and friendly people.
 I even got to swim with whale sharks!
-And don’t forget this – it’s an inexpensive country to be in.
+And don’t forget – Philippines is an inexpensive country to be in.
+So, you’ll really get good bang for your buck.

 As with all my travelogues, I’ll be sharing in-depth information, logistics details and tips for a cool and hassle-free holiday.
 This Philippines 10 Day Tour travelogue would be especially relevant for those travelling on free-and-easy style – the only style I do for travelling.